snowflakedb/snowpark-python/snowpark_style_guide.md

 [User Defined Functions (UDFs)][udf-service-doc] let you extend the system to perform customized operations and Snowpark lets you use the Python programming language to manipulate data and return either scalar or tabular results.

-UDFs could be registered in several ways and each has its own advantages and limitations.
+UDFs can be registered in several ways and each way has its own advantages and limitations.

 ## Registration

-**calling `snowflake.snowpark.functions.udf` function**
+**Calling the `snowflake.snowpark.functions.udf` function**

 The `snowflake.snowpark.functions.udf` function will register the function within the most recently created session.
 If there is only one single active session in the program, it will use that session for registration.
 However, if there are multiple active sessions in your program and a different session is wanted, the `session` parameter has to be explicitly set.
-In this case, you may need to keep a record of all the sessions and maintain extra logic to decide on which session to use.
+In this case, you may need to keep a record of all the sessions and maintain extra logic to decide which session to use.
+It is recommended to explicitly specify the session parameter when registering.

 ```python
 from snowflake.snowpark.functions import udf